 We set up in a hurry because we expect the bugs to hit us hard at sundown.
 They didn't show so we hung out and had a small fire until 11pm talking about adventures and how the unknown was lost on most people.
 I assert that the proximity of big buildings and modern fluff have decoupled people from bonefide adventure.
 People pay $50 or more to run the mud or pretend to be Spartan for the day but in reality they want a short defined route, inside a terrain park with modern medical protections and a medal just for finishing the challenge so they and 50,000 other people can feel special.

 Back on track: I was going to set my tent in this very flat cove but quickly find it's blueberry.
-I eat a few and then to protect the berries I setup on a sloping moss field.
+I eat a few and then to protect the berries I setup on a sloping moss field.7:30am the next day we pack up and paddle out.
+We need to be at the ride before 9am and still need to eat and kit up for a hard day.

 While waiting for DeathRider I see these 'fish' and on a closer look they are mayfly larva skins.
 There are 100's of thousands for sure.